GameTimeline

 TV coverage

-HBO: Old Nan's tales, Bran's visions, Night King arc (GoT)—no full Long Night series yet.
+HBO: Old Nan’s tales, Bran’s visions, and the Night King arc on Game of Thrones—no standalone Long Night series announced.
+Show mythology compresses and invents; books leave more mystery.

 5. Andal Invasion